Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Introduction

-where the minimization is over the space of measurable functions from $\mathcal{X}$ to $\mathbb{R}$ (in particular, assume that the minimum is achieved, which is true in most cases).
-This setup covers many settings of interest in nonparametric statistics, econometrics, and data science, including generalized linear models, robust nonlinear regression, and generalized conditional quantile regression.
-In practice, the parameter of interest may be $\mu_{0}$ itself, or otherwise specific transformations thereof such as $\eta(\mu_0(\bx_{i}))$ or its partial derivatives.
+where the minimization is over the space of measurable functions from $\mathcal{X}$ to $\mathbb{R}$.
+In particular, we assume that the (local) minimum is achieved, which is true in most cases.
+This setup covers settings of interest in nonparametric statistics, econometrics, and data science, including generalized linear models, robust nonlinear regression, and generalized conditional quantile regression.
+In practice, the parameter of interest may be $\mu_{0}$ itself, or otherwise specific transformations thereof such as $\eta(\mu_0(\cdot, \cdot))$ or its partial derivatives.
+This paper presents uniform over $\mathcal{X}\times\mathcal{Q}$ estimation and inference results for $\mu_{0}$, and transformations thereof, based on nonparametric partitioning-based $M$-estimation.